 Major Regional Projects - Encourage the implementation of projects that require the coordination and resources beyond the County's control, that include: Managed Lanes, Collector-Distribution Systems, Interchange Improvements, and Transit Expansion.
 Note: More details are found in the 2014 Transportation Plan, on pages 66-69.

-Priority Projects for DeKalb County and DeKalb Cities -As funding becomes available, implement projects within Tier 1, Tier 2A, 2B, & 2C, and Tier 3.
-Note: More details on specific projects, funding, tables and maps are found in the 2014 Transportation Plan, Recommendations Report, on pages 70-139.
-Project Fact Sheets - This is a portion of the 2014 Transportation Plan that prioritizes projects within unincorporated DeKalb County and each of its cities.
-They contain relevant information that include: · Project Name and Tier
+As funding becomes available, implement projects within Tier 1, Tier 2A, 2B, & 2C, and Tier 3.
+Note:

+More details on specific projects, funding, tables and maps are found in the 2014 Transportation

+Plan, Recommendations Report, on pages 70-139.

+Project Fact Sheets - This is a portion of the 2014

+Transportation Plan that prioritizes projects within unincorporated DeKalb County and each of its cities.
+They contain relevant information that include:

+- · Project Name and Tier

-- $\cdot\, \text{Description}$ and Details
+- · Description and Details

 - · Probable Costs

-- \cdot Implementation Detail
+- · Implementation Detail

-- · Funding Considerations
+- Funding Considerations

 - · Project Map